“follow the trend lines, not the headlines.” – Bill Clinton

 During this interesting time, outsourced real estate providers are providing the opportunity for companies to avoid making large capital investments into areas of their business that could become redundant more so than in the past such as IT and office layout which are adapting/changing at a rapid pace.

-Also, as time goes on, the conventional 9-5 existence will be a thing of the past and this lends itself to an outsourced real estate model where shorter duration lease terms will become commonplace for at least part of a company’s real estate strategy.
+As time goes on, the conventional 9-5 existence will be a thing of the past and this lends itself to an outsourced real estate model.
+Shorter duration lease terms will become commonplace for at least part of a company’s real estate strategy.
+The advent of COVID-19 has only accelerated that.

-And by the way…even the largest enterprises in the world are still outsourcing aspects of their portfolio for the purpose of curating experience for certain user groups.
+Even the largest enterprises in the world are still outsourcing aspects of their portfolio for the purpose of curating an experience for certain user groups.

 Keeping these 3 trends in mind, as time goes on, there’s going to be MORE players in the outsourced real estate sector, not less.